 MJA has successfully used the “Good Solider Defense” for service members facing courts-martial, administrative separations, and adverse administrative actions.
 Contact our military defense lawyers today to learn more.

-Military Rule of Evidence 405 uses your exemplary military service to disprove criminal allegations against you.
-An attorney will provide evidence of your good military character in the form of reputation and/or opinion of a third party who has ample interactions with you to form such a positive opinion.
-Specifically, a third party witness could testify to your exceptional military character while in combat, or testify to your military appearance or professionalism.
-Furthermore, that same witness could testify to your duty performance while in garrison or on post; adherence to courtesies and customs; and, the qualities of your personal character.
+Military Rule of Evidence 404(a) allows a service member to admit evidence of their good military character to disprove criminal allegations against them.
+Good military character evidence can be presented in the form of reputation and/or opinion of a third party who has ample interactions with them to form such a positive opinion.
+For example, a third party witness could testify to a service member’s exceptional military character while in combat, or comment on their military appearance or professionalism.
+Furthermore, that same witness could testify to a service member’s duty performance while in garrison or on post; adherence to courtesies and customs; and, the qualities of their personal character.

-The National Defense Authorization Act (NDAA) was changed in 2015, restricting it to crimes where your character truly matters, such as financial crimes, drug offenses, and stealing.
-The change made the good soldier defense inapplicable to more heinous crimes including sexual assault, rape, stalking, robbery, wrongful appropriation and larceny, making checks with insufficient funds, forgery, arson, sodomy, housebreaking, burglary, extortion, frauds against the U.S., and perjury.
+The 2015 National Defense Authorization Act (NDAA) restricted the “Good Soldier Defense” to crimes in which a service member’s character is directly relevant to one of the charged offenses.
+For example, a service member facing allegations of financial crimes or drug offenses could admit evidence of their good military character to prove their innocence.
+The NDAA made the “Good Soldier Defense” not apply, however, to more serious crimes like sexual assault, rape, stalking, robbery, wrongful appropriation and larceny, making checks with insufficient funds, forgery, arson, sodomy, housebreaking, burglary, extortion, frauds against the U.S., and perjury.

 Military charges are extremely serious and require legal counsel that should be retained as soon as possible.
-Call the Military Justice Attorneys at 844-334-5459 to talk about your service and let us help you through this trying time.
-We offer a free consultation so contact us today!
+Call us today at (843) 473-3665 for a free consultation.